Yoyae/bitcore-p2p-monoeci/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/monacocoinpay/bitcore-monacocoin/blob/master/CONTRIBUTING.md) on the main bitcore-monacocoin repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/yoyae/bitcore-monoeci/blob/master/CONTRIBUTING.md) on the main bitcore-monoeci repo for information about how to contribute.

 ## License